ArisGr/Minesweeper-with-a-twist/README.md

 ## Note

-The project materials, including `multimedia_project_22-23.pdf`, are provided in Greek as originally required by the course.
+The project description in `multimedia_project_22-23.pdf`, is provided in Greek as originally required by the course.
 The source code is fully in English, and the solution description is available in `Minesweeper_EN.pdf` for clarity.